opencash/opencash/README.md

 ├── README.md        # This current file
 ├── libopencash      # Shared core in C++
-├── opencash-android # Android app built on top of libopencash (NDK) ├── opencash-cocoa   # Cocoa framework around libopencash ├── opencash-ios     # iOS app built on top of opencash-cocoa ├── opencash-osx     # Mac app built on top of opencash-cocoa
+├── opencash-android # Android app built on top of libopencash (NDK) ├── opencash-cli     # CLI app built on top of libopencash in C++ ├── opencash-cocoa   # Cocoa framework around libopencash ├── opencash-ios     # iOS app built on top of opencash-cocoa ├── opencash-osx     # Mac app built on top of opencash-cocoa